Tudor vs OMEGA

 Tudor began stepping out as an independent brand with its own distinctive identity in the 1990s by launching iconic sports lines like the Ranger, Prince Date, and GMT.
 In 2015, Tudor unveiled its first manufacture movement and has continued releasing exceptional in-house calibers ever since.
 This technical advancement combined with heritage re-releases and modern styling makes Tudor stand on its own merits while upholding its reputation for reliability and performance at a more modest price ceiling than top-tier Swiss brands.

-Compared to Tudor, Omega has a far longer legacy stretching back to its founding in 1848 by Louis Brandt.
-From the small La Chaux-de-Fonds workshop where 23-year-old Brandt hand assembled keyless pocket watches, Omega has grown into one of Switzerland’s most recognizable and coveted brands.
+When it comes to horological heritage, OMEGA's watch history far outshines that of Tudor, with a rich legacy tracing back to 1848 when Louis Brandt founded the company.
+From the small La Chaux-de-Fonds workshop where 23-year-old Brandt hand assembled keyless pocket watches, Omega has grown into one of Switzerland's most recognizable and coveted brands.

-Omega made a name for itself with innovations like the world’s first minute-repeating wristwatch in 1892.
-By 1903, the rebranded Omega Watch Co. had grown rapidly under Louis Brandt’s sons Louis-Paul and César thanks to mass production and an emphasis on accuracy.
-Their involvement in sports timing began in 1932 as the official timekeeper for the LA Olympics.
+OMEGA made a name for itself with innovations like the world's first minute-repeating wristwatch in 1892.
+By 1903, the rebranded OMEGA Watch Co. had grown rapidly under Louis Brandt's sons Louis-Paul and César thanks to mass production and an emphasis on accuracy.
+Their involvement in sports timing began in 1932 as the official timekeeper for the Olympics in LA.

 Tudor vs Omega: Omega Speedmaster Green dial watch